frakkerman/pricing_parcel_lockers/README.md

 `Algorithms`:
 * Agent.py: Groups several high-level agent functionalities
 * Baseline.py: Contains the baseline, StaticPricing.
-* DSPO.py: Contains our proposed contribtuoon, Dynamic Selection and Pricing of OOH (DSPO)
+* DSPO.py: Contains our proposed contribution, Dynamic Selection and Pricing of OOH (DSPO)
 * Heuristic.py: Conntains the benchmark heuristics by Yang et al. (2016).
 * PPO.py: Contains the Gaussian PPO policy, as proposed in Schulman et al. (2017)

 `Utils`:
 * Actor.py and Critic.py: Contain the neural network architectures for actor and critic respectively.
 * Basis.py: Contains the state representation module.
-* Predictors.py: Contains the prediction models used for DSPO and the linera benchmark.
+* Predictors.py: Contains the prediction models used for DSPO and the linear benchmark.
 * Utils.py: Contains several helper functions such as plotting.

 ### Environments